jreisinger/docs/data/notes/mngt/devops.md

 * emphasize the performance of the entire system, as opposed to the performance of a specific silo of work or department
 * each step is done in a repeatable way
-* small batch sizes and intervals of works
+* small batch sizes and intervals of work
 * never passing defects to downstream work centers

 Necessary practices: